ManimCommunity/manim/docs/source/installation/linux.rst

 ****************************

-To first update your sources, and then install Cairo, Pango, and FFmpeg simply run
+To first update your sources, and then install Cairo, Pango, and FFmpeg simply run:

 .. code-block:: bash

    sudo apt update
    sudo apt install libcairo2-dev libpango1.0-dev ffmpeg

-If you don't have python3-pip installed, install it via
+If you don't have python3-pip installed, install it via:

 .. code-block:: bash

    sudo apt install python3-pip

-Then, in order to install Manim, run
+Then, in order to install Manim, run:

 .. code-block:: bash